• Skip to primary navigation

 • Physical and emotional pain and suffering

-• Loss of wages from the need to stay home with your child
+• Loss of wages if you need to stay home with your child

 A brachial plexus injury settlement may range from a small amount to cover corrective surgeries to significant amounts that will cover all costs expected over a child’s lifetime.
 How much you can get depends on many factors.